A general relativistic kinetic theory approach to linear transport in generic hydrodynamic frame: Abstract

 \section{Abstract}

-Under relaxation time approximation, we obtain an iterative solution to the relativistic Boltzmann equation in generic stationary spacetime.
+In this study, we investigate the linear transport of neutral system within the framework of relativistic kinetic theory.
+Under the relaxation time approximation, we obtain an iterative solution to the relativistic Boltzmann equation in generic stationary spacetime.
 This solution provides a scheme to study non-equilibrium system order by order.
+Our calculations are performed in generic hydrodynamic frame, and the results can be reduced to a specific hydrodynamic frame by imposing constraints.
 As a specific example, we analytically calculated the covariant expressions of the particle flow and the energy momentum tensor up to the first order in relaxation time.
-Finally and most importantly, we present all 14 kinetic coefficients for a neutral system, which are verified to satisfy the Onsager reciprocal relation and guarantee a non-negative entropy production.
+Finally and most importantly, we present all 14 kinetic coefficients for a neutral system, which are verified to satisfy the Onsager reciprocal relation in a generic hydrodynamic frame and guarantee a non-negative entropy production in the frame where the first order conservation laws are restored.